 Recommended type of glass: pint glass, white wine glass or snifter

 Appearance: pours a clear golden with a fizzy short-lived white head.
-Carbonation is artificial, but long-lasting.
+Carbonation is artificial but long-lasting.
 Body is light to medium.

 Aroma/Nose: once I’ve opened the bottle pleasant scents of apple pie with caramel, and overripe apples appeared.
 Subsequently, when I poured the Original into a glass I could additionally smell fresh red and green apples with a touch of wood and something slightly sweet.

-Overall: The Original combines, in an interesting way, flavors typical for English cider with notes characteristic for German Apfelwein.
+Overall: The Original combines, in an interesting way, flavours typical for English cider with notes characteristic for German Apfelwein.
 On one hand, low acidity with notes of ripe apples and a smoky ham.
-But on the other hand white wine flavor, which doesn’t let you forget about the heritage of apples used for this cider (I don’t mean in a bad way).
+But on the other hand white wine flavour, which doesn’t let you forget about the heritage of apples used for this cider (I don’t mean in a bad way).
 I enjoyed the complexity and richness of the Original.
-Well, it was a bit too sweet for my liking, but still pleasant.
-Judging by rather low acidity of the Original I think that Rambo apple, which is not considered a sharp apple, dominates in the blend.
+Well, it was a bit too sweet for my liking but still pleasant.
+Judging by a rather low acidity of the Original I think that Rambo apple, which is not considered a sharp apple, dominates in the blend.
 Anyway, I think that the Original is a cider that will appeal to everyone.
 The Original is crisp, not overly sweet and has no funky notes.
 Also, tannins are gentle and don’t dry your mouth.
 Additionally, I think it could pair well with food.
 I can only hope that the availability of the Original will expand and reach Berlin soon.
 4.5/6

 Price: it was sent to me by Ramborn Cider Co for testing.
-I know there is always a risk of bias, when you receive a free sample.
+I know there is always a risk of bias when you receive a free sample.
 But what can I do, I liked their cider 🙂